-Building G - Houses 39 offices for faculty, a secretarial pool, workroom, reading classrooms and a learning skills center.
+Building G - Houses 39 offices for faculty, a secretarial pool, workroom, reading classrooms, a learning laboratory, and a large meeting room.

 Building H - Academic: The building houses thirteen general classrooms of varying size.
-Classrooms in this building are used interchangeable by the general education courses.
+Classrooms in this building are used interchangeable for the general education courses.

-Building I - Library, Learning Resources Center and Student Services: Contains a large reading area furnished with various sized tables and chairs, reading area for periodicals and reference materials, a number of carrels for individual study, and bookshelves; The librarian's and assistant librarian's office plus a large workroom are adjacent.
-Five special study or listening rooms provide privacy for smalll groups.
-The Media Center consists of a laboratory with audio and visual learning media for individual use and areas for faculty members to assist individual students in specific subjects, one reading laboratory, two offices, storage room for media aids and a recording booth.
-The student services section contains offices for all counselors, financial aid officer and director of student services, and a large student recreation area.
+Building I - Library, Media Center and Student Services: Contains a large reading area furnished with various sized tables and chairs, reading area for periodicals and reference materials, a number of carrels for individual study, and bookshelves.
+The librarian's and assistant librarian's office plus a large workroom are adjacent.
+Three special study or listening rooms provide privacy for small groups.
+The Media Center consists of a laboratory with audio and visual learning media, one reading laboratory, two offices, storage room for media aids and a recording booth.
+The student services section contains offices for all counselors, financial aid officer and the Dean of student services, and a large student recreation area.

 Building J - Student Center and Administration: Contains central kitchen with food preparation facilities for serving the large main dining area, private dining room and student activity area.
-In addition to the three dining areas, this building houses a bookstore, large commons area for student lounging, general circulation area, the central administration offices, and career center.
-Administrative offices include offices for the vice president and the deans of finance, and instruction, in addition to a conference room, lounge area and lobby area.
+In addition to the three dining areas, this building houses a bookstore, large commons area for student lounging, general circulation area, and the central administration offices.
+Administrative offices include offices for the vice president and the deans of Business Services and Academic instruction, in addition to a conference room, lounge area and lobby area.

 Building K - Service Building: Contains a large equipment room which houses the boilers, cold generating equipment and water-heating equipment providing air conditioning, heating and hot water for the entire campus.
-This building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all buildings on the campus.
+Tis building also contains a central control room for monitoring the operation of the central plant and the operation of air conditioning in all building on the campus.

-Building L - Health and Physical Education: Contains two classrooms, first aid room, faculty conference room, four offices, storage and supply rooms, two boys' and two girls' dressing rooms, and exercise room, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
-The building is bound on the east end by the covered recreation shelter and an Olympic-size, heated swimming pool on the west.
+Building L - Health and Physical Education: Contains two classrooms, first aid room, faculty conference room, four offices, storage and supply rooms, two boys' and two girls' dressing rooms, an exercise room, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
+An Olympic-size heated swimming pool ajoins this building.

-Building M - Refrigeration, Air Conditioning, Plumbing, and Trowel Trades: Contains four large laboratories, one for each program, and also classrooms, faculty offices, storage and supply rooms, dressing rooms and restrooms.
+Building M - Refrigeration, Air Conditioning, Auto Diesel and Mechanics: Contains four large laboratories, and classrooms, faculty offices, storage and supply rooms, dressing rooms and restrooms.